rschmehl/awesco.eu/content/authors/sebastian-rapp/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Sebastian Rapp is Marie-Skłodowska-Curie Fellow focusing on robust flight control of airborne wind energy systems.
+Sebastian Rapp is Marie-Skłodowska-Curie Fellow at Delft University of Technology, working with Dr. [Roland Schmehl](/authors/roland-schmehl/).
+His research is focused on [robust flight control](/project/esr02/) of airborne wind energy systems.
+In this field he has collaborated extensively with the Norwegian company [Kitemill](http://www.kitemill.com), which is a partner organization in the AWESCO network.
+During his studies he spent one year (2012-2013) at the Institut Supérior de l'Aéronautique et de l'Espace (ISAE-SUPAERO) Toulouse, France.